 Pastels are reasonably opaque, and even the white is true to form.
-You have a decent color range of 48 colours, and is a popular choice of artists for filling out large spaces in their work.
+You have a decent color range of 48 colors, and is a popular choice of artists for filling out large spaces in their work.
 At such a good value, this would be a good one to bulk up your stock early on.

 Another excellent quality pastel for a student grade, priced at the middle level for its kind.
-Like the Van Gogh and Expressionist the Mungyo is borderline between student and artist.
+Like the Van Gogh and Expressionist, the Mungyo is borderline between student and artist.

 - High quality